Boaz Dvir

 Biography

-Award-winning filmmaker, Dvir tells the stories of ordinary people who, under extraordinary circumstances, transform into trailblazers who change the world around them.
-They include an average inner-city schoolteacher who emerges as a disruptive innovator and a national model (Discovering Gloria); a World War II flight engineer who transforms into the leader of a secret operation to prevent a second Holocaust (A Wing and a Prayer); an uneducated truck driver who becomes a highly effective child-protection activist (Jessie’s Dad); and a French banker who sets out to kill former Nazi officer Klaus Barbie and ends up playing a pivotal role in history’s most daring hostage-rescue operation (Cojot).
+He’s an award-winning filmmaker and writer.
+He tells the stories of ordinary people who, under extraordinary circumstances, transform into trailblazers who change the world around them.
+They include a teacher in a high-need school who transformed into a disruptive innovator and a national model ("Class of Her Own"); an uneducated truck driver who becomes a highly effective child-protection activist ("Jessie’s Dad"); and a French business consultant who sets out to kill former Nazi officer Klaus Barbie and ends up playing a pivotal role in one of history’s most daring hostage-rescue operations ("Cojot").

-Dvir served as editor of the Jacksonville Business Journal and managing editor of the South Florida Business Journal, which are part of the Newhouse-owned American City Business Journals.
+Dvir wrote a chapter for “Homegrown in Florida” (University Press of Florida, 2012), an anthology edited by William McKeen that includes childhood stories by Carl Hiaasen, Zora Neale Hurston and Tom Petty.
+He served as editor of the Jacksonville Business Journal and managing editor of the South Florida Business Journal.
 He appeared on “Week in Review” and wrote commentaries for WJCT, Jacksonville’s NPR/PBS station.

 Dvir created a documentary short about PALS, which helped the nonprofit that aids troubled teens receive an official nomination for a Nobel Peace Prize and raise hundreds of thousands of dollars in grants.
 Dvir received a Lilly Endowment grant from the Religion News Service to research spiritual aspects of the Holocaust.